LCPQ/PTEROSOR/content/_index.md

 From left to right: Enzo Monino, Anthony Scemama, Yann Damour, Abdallah Ammar, Vijay Gopal Chilkuri, Fabris Kossoski, Pierre-Francois Loos, Raul Quintero-Monsebaiz, and Evgeny Posenitskiy.

 ## Recent News
+* **Apr 2025:** The [PTEROSOR end-of-term workshop](https://lcpq.github.io/PTEROSOR_endofterm_workshop) on excited-state methods in electronic structure was held in Toulouse in early April and gathered 50 researchers from many different countries!
-* **Feb 2025:** Antoine's paper on [anomalous propagators and the particle-particle channel: Bethe-Salpeter equation](https://arxiv.org/abs/2411.13167) has been accepted to JCP for publication.
+* * **Feb 2025:** Antoine's paper on [anomalous propagators and the particle-particle channel: Bethe-Salpeter equation](https://arxiv.org/abs/2411.13167) has been accepted to JCP for publication.
 * **Jan 2025:** Abdallah Ammar has left the group to start a permanent position as CNRS research engineer at the LPCT in Nancy.
 * **Dec 2024:** Yann Damour has joined the group of [Sandeep Sharma](https://cce.caltech.edu/people/sandeep-sharma?back_url=%2Fpeople%3Fcategory%3D3) in Caltech as a postdoctoral fellow.
 * **Oct 2024:** Yann Damour has succesfully defended his PhD entitled *"Highly Accurate Computational Strategies for Molecular
 Electronic States"*.
 Congrats Dr Damour!
+* **Sep 2024:** The PTEROSOR team is organizing the 2nd workshop on emerging electronic structure methods for excited states in April 2025.
+More info [here](https://lcpq.github.io/PTEROSOR_endofterm_workshop).
 * **Aug 2024:** Antoine's paper on [anomalous propagators and the particle-particle channel: Hedin's equations](https://arxiv.org/abs/2406.07062) has been accepted to PRB for publication.
 * **Jul 2024:** Fabris Kossoski secured a permanent CNRS position.
 Congrats Fabris!
 * **Jun 2024:** Yann's paper on [selected configuration interaction for resonances](https://pubs.acs.org/doi/10.1021/acs.jpclett.4c02060) has been accepted to JPCL for publication.